antonio_andrade_long_bio.docx |

 Andrade put ten original songs on his first recording in 2000, Straydog.
 His sophomore release, 2007’s What Do You Want From Me, delivered more original songs marked by the rock, folk, and pop influences that have come together in his sound.
 His performances became closer to weekly than monthly, and he began to become better known in the folk music community.

-"Nobody brings more passion to the stage than Antonio."
+"Nobody brings more passion to the stage than Antonio." - James Lee Stanley, veteran singer-songwriter, recording artist, music industry professional, and one-time singing Klingon.

 "The sensation of sharing energy with an audience arouses passion in me.
 Music has a presence and a life of its own.
 I am trying to share it, and I am attracted to the possibilities.
 I am seeking to honor my passion."